Burkitt lymphoma and Burkitt's-like lymphoma

-This information is about a type of non-Hodgkin lymphoma called Burkitt lymphoma.
-It should ideally be read with our general information about non-Hodgkin lymphoma.
+Burkitt lymphoma (BL) and Burkitt's-like lymphoma are rare types of non-Hodgkin lymphoma.
+This information should ideally be read with our general information about non-Hodgkin lymphoma.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 This is part of the body’s immune system, which helps us fight infection.
 The lymphatic system is made up of organs such as the bone marrow, thymus, spleen and lymph nodes (sometimes called lymph glands).

 There are lymph nodes all over the body.
 They are connected by a network of tiny tubes (lymphatic vessels) that contain lymph fluid.
 As lymph fluid flows through the lymph nodes, the nodes collect and filter out things that the body doesn't need.
 These include bacteria, viruses, damaged cells and cancer cells.

 Lymph fluid contains lymphocytes.
 These are white blood cells that help the body fight infection and disease.
 Lymphocytes grow in the bone marrow, where blood cells are made.
 The two main types of lymphocytes are B-cells and T-cells.
 B-cells mature in the bone marrow, and T-cells mature in the thymus gland behind the breastbone.
 When they're mature, both B-cells and T-cells help fight infections.